 Swiss Francs (CHF) 200 (approx. Euro € 208 / USD $ 233 / GBP £ 148)

 Minimum annual member fee:

-Please do not send any money until you have received our confirmation that you have been registered as a member of DIGNITAS, and never send cheques – the fees which banks charge in order to cash cheques are extremely high.
-You will receive an invoice with detailed payment information.
+Please do not send any money until you have received our confirmation that you have been registered as a member of DIGNITAS, and never send cheques – cashing them causes considerable work and costs which is why they cannot be accepted anymore.
+You will receive detailed payment information.

 P.O.
 Box 17

 For payments in Swiss Francs (CHF) and other currencies – except Euro ( € ):